Meet our farmers

 Farmers bring their knowledge, skill, and hard work to make your coffee delicious—passed down through generations, and adapting to modern times.
 Our featured coffees rotate as they are available.
-Here you’ll find details on all our beloved farmers, producers, and coffee workers.
+Here you’ll find details on all our partnering farmers, producers, and coffee workers.

 DEMOCRATIC REpublic of Congo